March 2024

 • Willful neglect of office and duties.

-Removal from office must first be considered by the church council, which shall appoint two or more of its members to consult with the person in question.
+Removal from office must first be considered by the Elders, which shall appoint two or more of its members to consult with the person in question.
 If no satisfactory solution is achieved, a special meeting of the Church Council shall be held at which all parties shall have the opportunity to be heard.
-Upon approval by a two-thirds majority vote of the Church Council members present and voting, the request for removal shall be presented to a duly called meeting of the Voter’s Assembly for final action which will require two-thirds majority vote for removal from office.
+Upon approval by a two-thirds majority vote of the Church Council members present and voting, the request for removal shall be presented to a duly called meeting of the Voter’s Assembly for final action which will require a quorum of the voter’s assembly and a two-thirds majority vote for removal from office.

 Section 1 – Congregational Officers